Skip to main content

 Want to join News?

 Email UMC Associate Director for Strategic Communications Kevin Bersett at kdberse@IllinoisState.edu to register for a News training.
 All of the trainings are held via Zoom and are a quick review of the user guide and an opportunity to ask questions.
-The following trainings have been scheduled for fall 2024:
+Here is the upcoming News training schedule:

 Trainings are mandatory only for new users seeking access to the News system.
 Current users who would like a review of the system are welcome to attend but are not required to do so.